fallahn/crogine/ModelViewer/model_definition_format.md

         //Inter Quake Models - more about authoring those can be founde at http://sauerbraten.org/iqm/

         //primitive types are: sphere, cube and quad.
 Sphere meshes also expect a radius property with a float
         //value greater an 0.
-Cubes are always 1x1x1 units in size (subject to change).
-Quads require two
+Cubes are 1x1x1 by default, but may have a size property with 3 components.
-        //properties: size and uv.
-For example:
-        size = 2,3.4
+        //Quads require two properties: size and uv.
+For example: size = 2,3.4
         uv = 0.5,1
         //these are used to describe the size of the quad in x,y coordinates, as well as the UV coordinates used